manasvi19/Get-system-info/README.md

 # Get-system-info
 Python code to get details about the system currently in use.
-Executable on Jenkins
+Executable on Jenkins.
+Testing jira-jenkins-github integration